cran/mappeR/README.md

 # Clustering

-`mappeR` has a built in heuristic to perform any mode of hierarchical clustering from the `hclust` package; the above example used single linkage clustering this way, and `mappeR` will default to this, but you can replace the keyword `"single"` with any of the following:
+`mappeR` has two built-in clusterers, each of which implement agglomerative hierarchical clustering using `fastcluster`.
+The first is `local_hierarchical_clusterer(method)`, which will cut each dendrogram according to its longest unbroken branches — it cuts in a “local” context.
+The second is `global_hierarchical_clusterer(method, dists)`, which will run hierarchical clustering on `dists` to obtain a uniform cutting height for each dendrogram — it cuts in a “global” context.

+Any of the linkage methods below will work:

 - `"single"`: single linkage
 - `"complete"`: complete linkage